Hardware

 VNC

-VNC is a freeware PC remote control software (Windows and Linux!), it comes in different flavours:
+VNC is a freeware PC remote control software (Windows and Linux!), it comes in different flavors:

 Teamviewer